-We welcome admission applications for children living inside and outside of the school catchment area.
+We welcome admission applications for young people living inside and outside of the sixth form catchment area.

 School Admissions Policies

 Every school must have an admissions policy for each academic year.
 The admission authority must ensure that the practices and criteria used to decide on the allocation of school places are fair, clear and objective.